 The Company recognizes interest and penalties accrued related to unrecognized tax benefits as a component of income tax expense.
-The Company had \$0.4 million and \$0.3 million accrued related to the payment of interest and penalties at December 31, 2022 and 2021, respectively.
-The Company had no accruals related to the payment of interest and penalties at December 31, 2020.
+The Company had \$0.4 million, \$0.4 million and \$0.3 million accrued related to the payment of interest and penalties at December 31, 2023, 2022 and 2021, respectively.
 The Company or one of its subsidiaries files income tax returns with the various states and foreign jurisdictions in which the Company operates.
-The Company is not subject to examination by U.S. federal tax authorities for years before 2019 and is not subject to examination by U.S. tax authorities for taxable years before 2018.
+The Company is not subject to examination by U.S. federal tax authorities for years before 2020 and is not subject to examination by state and local or non-U.S. tax authorities for taxable years before 2018.
 The Company anticipates the majority of its uncertain income tax positions will be resolved within the next twelve months.